junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 197.
 - 2019-10-24 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6176)
 - 2019-10-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6176)
+- 2019-10-28 — Message on Senate action sent to the House.
+- 2019-10-28 — Received in the House.
+- 2019-10-28 — Referred to the House Committee on Energy and Commerce.